 Currently, all undergraduate students at Rutgers University have access to a degree tracking tool called Degree Navigator.
 This system gives students the ability to view the status of their degree progression in addition to planning and searching for future courses.
-Graduate students in the Master of Information program however, do not have access to this tool.
+Graduate students in the Master of Library and Information Science program however, do not have access to this tool.
 A team and I investigated how graduate students in the Master of Information program track their degree progress at Rutgers.

 In designing the research plan, we approached the problem space by defining our goals.
 The goals set for the study were to 1) understand the pain points graduate students face when tracking their degree progress, 2) understand how graduate students currently track their degree progress, and 3) gauge the level of interest for a degree tracking tool.

 After defining the goals for our study, we created an online survey consisting of 10 questions that were aligned to our three goals in addition to collecting demographic information.
 The survey was created via Survey Monkey, with password encryption and protection, and circulated to students in the Masters of Information program.

 After analyzing the survey results, we concluded that tracking degree progress is a major pain point for the students.
 Majority of students were also interested in a degree tracking tool, which confirmed our assumption that students would be willing to use such a tool.
 The survey results indicate that having access to a system for tracking degree progress could positively benefit the students.
 After our assumptions we validated, we discussed how to best design a system that allowed students to achieve their goals.
 After our discussion, our lead designer created a prototype.
 The prototype was an enhanced design of the current Rutgers degree tracking tool that is only accessible for undergraduate students.